 PETS ARE NOT AN EASTER NOVELTY ITEM

-Easter and Springtime is when I am most happiest; which is probably true for every, especially those living in snow belt areas.
+Easter and Springtime is when I am most happiest; which is probably true for everyone; especially those living in snow belt areas.
 It’s a time of year for hope, renewal and rebirth; the world just comes alive!
 Kittens, puppies, bunnies and chicks are the cutest and why not surprise that special kid in your life with one or all?
 They’re cute and adorable, and who doesn’t love them?
 What a way to win the heart of that special kid in your life and instantly turn them into your favourite relative or friend?

 Stop and think about the consequences, not on only the child, the family and the welfare of the animal!!